immcantation/shazam/docs/topics/calcTargetingDistance.md

 :   [TargetingModel](TargetingModel-class.md) object with mutation likelihood information, or a 4x4 1-mer substitution matrix normalized by row with rownames and colnames consisting of "A", "T", "G", and "C".

+places
+:   decimal places to round distances to.